garygr2002/Rebalance/README.md

 ### Portfolio Weight Real-Estate

-The weight real-estate begins at column 129, and may be up to 6 characters long.
+The weight real estate begins at column 129, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to real estate investments (e.g. real property or shares in a trust).
 If this field, and that for stocks, bonds and cash sum to 100, then the specified weight is actually a percent assigned to real estate.

 ### Adjust from High

 The adjust-from-high flag begins at column 136, and may be up to 6 characters long.
 Its content is constrained to one of the following strings: "False", or "True".
 Case is not important.
 The adjust-from-high flag indicates to the software whether it should make an upward-revision of the preferred equity weight of the portfolio based on a ratio of today's value of the S&P 500 versus the high for the index.
 We assume by definition that the value of the S&P 500 today cannot be higher than its high.
 While the software will always make an equity weight adjustment for the ratio of the S&P 500 today versus its last close (assuming these preferences are both set), it will skip an additional today-versus-high adjustment on a per-portfolio basis if the S&P 500 high is not set (see the [-h sphg](#-high-sphg) command line option), or this flag is not set.
 Note that the user may skip all equity adjustments by simply not setting the preference for S&P 500 today.
 See the [-t sptd](#-today-sptd) command line option.

 The formula by which the software adjusts equity weight for S&P 500 today versus S&P 500 high is not currently variable.
 For individual accounts, there is no adjustment at all.
 The adjustment comes into play only when the software rebalances the last account in a portfolio, and attempts to match portfolio equity preferences as specified in this file.
+See the difference between a [Weight Rebalancer](#weight-rebalancer) vs. [Closure Rebalancer](#closure-rebalancer).

 The current adjustment formula is: <b>(5 * ((sphg - sptd) / sphg) / 8) + ew</b>, where:

-* <b>ew</b> is the existing declared weight of equities in this file
+* <b>ew</b> is the existing, declared weight of equities in this file
 * <b>sphg</b> is the preference set for the S&P 500 high ([-h sphg](#-high-sphg) option)
 * <b>sptd</b> is the preference set for the S&P 500 today ([-t sptd](#-today-sptd) option)